yinyiqian1/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 ```

 - Upon execution, this transaction enables the issuer `rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL` to claw back up all LPTokens from holder `rvYAfWj5gh67oV6fW32ZzP3Aw4Eubs59B` associated with AMM account `rp2MaZMQDpgAHwWbADaQMrmf4AD5JsPQUR`.
-- The transaction will result in the withdrawal of two corresponding assets from the AMM account:
+- The transaction will result in the withdrawal of two corresponding assets from the AMM account on the current proportion:
   - The asset issued by the `Account` will be returned to the issuer.
   - The other asset will be transferred back to the holder's wallet.